philipp-lein/explicit-architecture-python/README.md

 # Django Explicit Architecture Example
+### 🚀 A Django-based project following an explicit architecture.
 This project is a simple demonstration of Explicit Architecture in Django.
 It showcases how to structure a Django application to separate concerns clearly and make the architecture explicit.

 ## Features